 Instead, we will be staying home and I’ll be cooking a small meal for us here Christmas Day.
 We won’t be doing any large Christmas exchange and will be saving our money for new furniture (which we need terribly) and, of course, paying off more debt.

 We know two awesome things going into the new year that are helping us look forward to a more prosperous and more successful new year.

 - My hubby has a new job that will have guaranteed pay.
 Having a guaranteed weekly minimum paycheck will definitely help us with our budget and plot our road to debt freedom!

 - We’ve completed paying our security deposit so our rent is going down!
 This will save us about $200 per month.

-Readers, have you started thinking about what you’d like to accomplish with your finances in 2020?
+Readers, have you started thinking about what you’d like to accomplish with your finances in the next 12 months?
 Let me know about your goals in the comments below!